Hyphema

 OGCbfpcbSPOKBfqd0uyz__372_hyphema20vicente.jpg

-Fig. 1: A hyphemia is an accumulation of blood in the space between the cornea and the iris.
+Fig. 1: A hyphema: an accumulation of blood in the anterior chamber (front part of the eye)

-If the blood does not clear after a suitable period of time and conservative medical treatment, or if there is an uncontrollable rise in intraocular pressure, surgery may be performed to remove the blood.
+If the blood does not clear with rest and medication or if the eye pressure is too high for too long, then surgery may be needed to remove the blood.

 #Conditions